mccbryan3/ansible_workshop_files/docs/LECTURE1.3-MAIN.md

-# Ansible Basics - Create a Ansible Confiuration file in the working project directory
+# Ansible Basics - Create an Ansible Configuration file for the project